13th Community Wide Experiment on the

 CASP Special Interest Group on Modeling Ensembles and Alternative Conformations of Proteins

-The next CASP SIG on Modeling Ensembles and Alternative Conformations of Proteins will be held via Zoom on Wednesday March 6, 2024 at 11:00 am EST. This meeting with feature presentation by Bruce ...
+The next CASP SIG on Modeling Ensembles and Alternative Conformations of Proteins will be held via Zoom on Wednesday April 3, 2024 at 11:00 am EST. This meeting with feature presentation by Bowen ...

 Protein Structure Prediction Center